Unallocated Space is a place for collaborative education and research. We want you to visit our space and get involved!

 When are we open?

 Generally, the best time to visit is Wednesday evenings after 6 PM.
 We try to schedule events and get a critical mass of people to the space on Wednesdays.
-However, we’re open almost every night of the week, all day on weekends and quite often during the week.
+However, we’re open almost every night of the week, and often all day on weekends.
 Check out our events calendar for upcoming activities and events at the space.
+Please note that we are not allowed to have animals in the space.

 What to expect at UAS